stevemclaugh/preservation-torrent/Setup.md

 <img src="img/Transmission.png" width=800>

 Once Transmission finishes verifying your data, it will seed the files for anyone who opens the torrent file we just created.
-Download that file using an FTP client (or however is most convenient) and post it on your website.
+Download that file using an FTP client (or however is most convenient) and share it with others.

 You can find the torrent file we just created [here](http://www.stephenmclaughlin.net/DataRefuge/DataRefuge_001_test.torrent).